 Dogs were also given their 5-in-1 vaccination.

-SAWS is a self-funded, non-profit making organization dedicated to promoting animal welfare in Swaziland.
+SAWS is a self-funded, non-profit making organization dedicated to promoting animal welfare in Eswatini.
 It is run by a volunteer committee and minimal salaried staff who care for the rescued animals 24/7 at its bases in Mbabane and Manzini.

 SAWS promotes education and awareness about animals: one of its main objectives is to encourage empathy with animals and so a change in attitude regarding their treatment.